josue-rodriguez/bayeslincom/README.md

 Status](https://travis-ci.org/josue-rodriguez/bayeslincom.svg?branch=master)](https://travis-ci.org/josue-rodriguez/bayeslincom)
 <!-- badges: end -->

-The goal of `bayeslincom` is to provide point estimates, standard deviations, and credible intervals for linear combinations of posterior samples.
-Additionally, it allows for ROPE tests
+The goal of **bayeslincom** is to provide point estimates, standard deviations, and credible intervals for linear combinations of posterior samples.
+Additionally, it allows for ROPE tests.

 ## Installation